eightbitastronomy/memobook/README.md

  -  Upgrades to the base distribution can lead to problems with pillow module (pip).
 Thus far, the best solution has been to uninstall pillow then reinstall it.

 ## For the future:
+ - [ ]  Rework for Wx, updating Tk interface for compatibility
  - [ ]  Rework the emacs interface.
  - [ ]  Fix UTF-associated problems for text files.
  - [ ]  Better handling of what is a text file and what is not.
- - [ ]  Resolve malfunction of global Tk theme changes.
- - [ ]  Future work: kwrite-family plugin; possibly a notepad++ plugin on Windows.

 Author: eightbitastronomy